emilyprowan/CodePath-Swift-Class/README.md

 ##What does the app do?

-* [x] Required: The user can calculate the tip, using diferent percentages
+* [x] Required: The user can calculate the tip, using different percentages

 ##Video Walkthrough